 Finding that special gift for friends and family is often a challenge.
-With Christmas fast approaching, our Art & Design Editor Freire Barnes selects the best presents – from earrings to limited edition scarves – that are only one click away.
+Our Art & Design Editor Freire Barnes selects the best arty presents – from fun artist-inspired socks to limited edition scarves – that are only one click away.

 Guess the Artist, £14.99 (Laurence King)